Marwen75/MyWatchList/README.md

   Add titles from TMDB, organize them with tags, and mark them as watched or to watch later.

 - 🔍 **Smart Search**
-  Instantly search for any title using keywords, genres, or actors.
+  Instantly find any title by keyword, genre, or actor.

 - 🏷️ **Custom Tags**
   Categorize your content with personalized tags like *“Weekend Nights”* or *“With Friends”*.